temporalio/cli/temporalcli/commandsmd/commands.md

 		--input '{"YourInputKey": "YourInputValue"}'
 ```

-Use the options listed below to change the command's behavior.
+Use the options listed below to change the command's behavior

 #### Options

 * `--type` (string) - Query Type/Name.
-Required.
+Required
-* `--reject-condition` (string-enum) - Optional flag for rejecting Queries based on Workflow state.
+* `--reject-condition` (string-enum) - Optional flag for rejecting Queries based on Workflow state
-  Options: not_open, not_completed_cleanly.
+  Options: not_open, not_completed_cleanly

 Includes options set for [payload input](#options-set-for-payload-input).
 Includes options set for [workflow reference](#options-set-for-workflow-reference).

 ### temporal workflow reset: Reset a Workflow Execution to an older point in history

-The temporal workflow reset command resets a [Workflow Execution](/concepts/what-is-a-workflow-execution).
+The temporal workflow reset command resets a [Workflow Execution](/concepts/what-is-a-workflow-execution)
-A reset allows the Workflow to resume from a certain point without losing its parameters or [Event History](/concepts/what-is-an-event-history).
+A reset allows the Workflow to resume from a certain point without losing its parameters or [Event History](/concepts/what-is-an-event-history)

 The Workflow Execution can be set to a given [Event Type](/concepts/what-is-an-event):
 ```
 temporal workflow reset --workflow-id meaningful-business-id --type LastContinuedAsNew
 ```

-...or a specific any Event after `WorkflowTaskStarted`.
+...or a specific any Event after `WorkflowTaskStarted`
 ```
 temporal workflow reset --workflow-id meaningful-business-id --event-id YourLastEvent
 ```
 For batch reset only FirstWorkflowTask, LastWorkflowTask or BuildId can be used.
 Workflow Id, run Id and event Id
-should not be set.
+should not be set
-Use the options listed below to change reset behavior.
+Use the options listed below to change reset behavior

 #### Options

 * `--workflow-id`, `-w` (string) - Workflow Id.
-Required for non-batch reset operations.
+Required for non-batch reset operations
-* `--run-id`, `-r` (string) - Run Id.
+* `--run-id`, `-r` (string) - Run Id
 * `--event-id`, `-e` (int) - The Event Id for any Event after `WorkflowTaskStarted` you want to reset to (exclusive).
-It can be `WorkflowTaskCompleted`, `WorkflowTaskFailed` or others.
+It can be `WorkflowTaskCompleted`, `WorkflowTaskFailed` or others
 * `--reason` (string) - The reason why this workflow is being reset.
-Required.
+Required
 * `--reapply-type` (string-enum) - Event types to reapply after the reset point.
 Options: All, Signal, None.
-Default: All.
+Default: All
 * `--type`, `-t` (string-enum) - Event type to which you want to reset.
-Options: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew, BuildId.
+Options: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew, BuildId
 * `--build-id` (string) - Only used if type is BuildId.
 Reset the first workflow task processed by this build id.
-Note that by default, this reset is allowed to be to a prior run in a chain of continue-as-new.
+Note that by default, this reset is allowed to be to a prior run in a chain of continue-as-new
-* `--query`, `-q` (string) - Start a batch reset to operate on Workflow Executions with given List Filter.
+* `--query`, `-q` (string) - Start a batch reset to operate on Workflow Executions with given List Filter
 * `--yes`, `-y` (bool) - Don't ask for confirmation.
 (Note: Only allowed if --query is present)